AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_your_first_test_case/HT_Create_your_first_test_case.md

    ![Scenario Terrain](./assets/Scenario_Terrain.png)

-   > Do not worry, you can always change the `Terrain` by right clicking on `Ground` in the parameters and clicking on `Change Terrain`
+   > Don't worry, you can always change the `Terrain` by right clicking on `Ground` in the parameters and then clicking on `Change Terrain`
    >
    > ![Change Terrain](./assets/Change_Terrain.png)